kochm/wp-mendeley-plugin/readme.txt

 &#91;mendeley type="groups" id="xxx" groupby="xxx" filter="type=book_section"&#93;
 &#91;mendeley type="groups" id="xxx" groupby="xxx" csl="http://DOMAINNAME/csl/custom_style.csl"&#93;

-- the attribute "type" can be set to "folders" or "groups"
+- the attribute "type" can be set to "folders" or "groups" or "own"
 - the attribute "groupby" is optional; possible values currently are: "authors", "year"
 - the attribute "sortby" is optional; possible values currently are: "authors", "year"
 - the attributes "sortbyorder" and "groupbyorder" can have the values "asc" and "desc"